taivu1998/GANime/README.md

 ## Evaluate the models

-The program implements two evaluation metrics, including FID and SSIM.
+The program implements two evaluation metrics, including the Structural Similarity (SSIM) Index and the Frechet Inception Distance (FID).
 To evaluate the models, run the following command:

 ```bash
 python evaluate.py --model [model] --metric [metric]